 3D printing when not at home: should I do it?
 You should not leave your 3D printer unattended while printing as it is not safe.
 Many examples show fires breaking out and spreading around the room.
 There are ways to make it more likely to be safer such as using a full metal enclosure and having upgraded safety firmware.

 3D prints can take many hours, even more than a day to complete a print.
-So it’s pretty unlikely that people haven’t left their printer running while asleep or while they were out.
+So, it’s pretty unlikely that people haven’t left their printer running while asleep, overnight or while they were out.

 How much are you willing to risk your house burning down?
 It just isn’t worth printing while not at home unless you have real preventative measures in place.
 It seems to be a risk many people seem to take on regularly.

 Getting yourself a reliable 3D printer is essential in 3D printing comfortably at home.
 You can’t go wrong with the Ender 3 V2 3D Printer (Amazon).
 It’s been growing in popularity massively in the past few months because it does everything so well!